PatrykSitko/WWW-RuneScype-Advanced/README.md

 Use JavaScript & Python inside of your front-end Single Page Application!
 Java as an robust backend.

-The Python Part is already wrapped into React Components, So the usage is pretty simple!
+The Python Part is already wrapped into React Components; So the usage is pretty simple!

 ## how to run this script: